joec2809/joec2809/README.md

 - 👋 Hi, I’m Joe
 - I'm a PhD student at the Institute of Cosmology and Gravitation in Portsmouth
-- My research is looking at tidal disruption events, by looking for spectra in SDSS and DESI
+- My research is looking at tidal disruption events, by searching for spectra in SDSS and DESI

 <!---
 joec2809/joec2809 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.